Chuo-ku Tourism Association Official Blog

 On the last Friday of every month, a “lunchtime concert” is held by this pipe organ.

-Admission is free and anyone can participate freely.
+Admission is free, and anyone can participate freely.
 The time is about 30 minutes from 12:20 to 50 minutes.flair

-Today's performer was Tomoko Oyama.notes
+Today's player was Tomoko Oyama.notes

 hon2.JPG